Our place in the bikepacking world.

 Rockgeist specializes in custom and small-batch gear made in Asheville, North Carolina.
 We are a cottage gear company; meaning all your gear is built in small batches while prioritizing quality designs, high-end fabrics, and detailed craftsmanship.
 Our designs are inspired from countless bike trips, brought to life in an intimate workshop, and perfected by makers who take pride in their craft.

-While cottage gear companies are small in size, collectively we play an essential role in the bikepacking world.
-We provide you with custom solutions, features and fabrics offered nowhere else, and the ability to meet your specific, sometimes arcane, needs.
 The quality and uniqueness of our gear aside, cottage companies provide a type of community that is often lost from large brands outsourcing their manufacturing.
 We strive to build community not only within our home in Asheville, but community across our sport.
 We seek to have relationships with our customers, guiding you through improving your set-up, tailoring gear to your preferences, and meeting you where you are in the broad spectrum of bikepacking styles.

 We are a small group of creatives, bikepackers, and outdoor enthusiasts.